 Michaela came over after school and on weekends to help many of the Lodge’s international guests with shopping, errands and sight-seeing.
 Excellent with Ahmat, the dog trainer had also taught her how to manage Kalrissian, issuing commands in Saburian.

-The trainer had told her that he “is not a Western pet.”
+The trainer told her that “the animal is not a Western pet.”

 On walks, Michaela warned the rare local, “He’s really just a teddy bear, but you cannot come close.”

 Now there was heavy pounding on the door to the suite.
 Muscles tensed, gun ready, the bodyguard opened the door.

 In police uniforms, a man and woman stood outside.
 “There’s a bomb threat involving this suite.
 We need to search,” the man said.

 The Saburian checked identification and let them inside, only permitting “the lady cop,” into the women’s suite.
 Discovering nothing, they left.